tvaneerd/isocpp/making_optional_greater_equal.md

 - ...
 - Global Consistency

-(And the value of the scale needs to be weighed with the cost.
-Self consistency is more valuable and thus you can/should be willing to spend more effort on that cost.
-Consistency at global scale, however, may not be worth the cost.)

 So how does consistency apply to the current situation with optional?

-_Wait._ First, however, optional needs to be correct.
-Being consistently wrong is not near as good as consistently right.
+**_Wait._** First, optional needs to be correct.
+Being consistently wrong is not nearly as good as consistently right.
 Of these lines:

 ```